Are you looking to get admission into a Law school?

 Compared with the self-paced plan, this is a little pricey.
 This means that it has more perks than the self-paced plan.
 For five months, the course costs $1199.
 The course has over 90 lessons.

-Students get to learn from instructors for 37+ hours live and 100+ hours of live review sessions.
+Students get to see law students learn from instructors for a few hours after 37+ hours live and 100+ hours of live review sessions.

 Students also get 8500+ practice questions and more than 85 practice tests.